We help libraries listen to their communities and plan for the future.

 What is a community needs assessment?

-- Community feedback regarding use (or non-use) of the library via surveys and/or focus groups
+- Analysis of community feedback regarding use (or non-use) of the library

 - Comparison of the library's operations with current public library trends

-Together, these components paint a picture of how patrons currently use the library and what the community desires from future library service.
+Together, these components paint a picture of how patrons currently use the library and what the community desires from future library service and engage the library in a participatory process to guide its vision for the future.